The Human Saint is Bored, so I was Summoned to Another World Vol. 3

 Whether this is an effect of my summoning, or magic, I don’t know.
 What I got was that this phenomenon was convenient for me.
 Saved me a lot of time that would be spent on learning Chersea’s writing and language.

-So anyway, after looking out for the right book, I finally found the thing I’m searching for…
+So anyway, after looking out for the right book, I finally found the thing I was searching for…

 ‘Chronicles of the Demon War’